 The Mountain’s Heart blinked.
-The facets of its compound eyes disbanded and most retreated into the bird’s skull.
+The facets of its compound eyes disbanded and most of them retreated into the bird’s skull.
 The remaining eyes scrutinized them both.
-“Centipede powder?
+“Centipede-powder?
 From whom?”

 “Virgil Blue,” said Faith, “by way of Virgil Skyy, taken under the supervision of Virgil Orange.”

 The Heart relieved pressure from its palms.
 Jay squirmed away, but Faith couldn’t control her snow-body.
 “That explains you two,” said the Heart, “but the Chain was pulled and a Zephyr must arrive!
 Where is it?”